-The period of affordability is detailed in either the subrecipient or developer agreement with the City of Kalamazoo.
-The affordability period will begin when a Certificate of Completion is issued by the city.
-The agreement also requires the subrecipient or developer to ensure compliance with the affordability period by placing a covenant or deed restriction that runs with the property and is recorded with the County Clerk/Register Office.
+The period of affordability is detailed in the subrecipient or developer agreement with the City of Kalamazoo.
+The affordability period will begin when a Certificate of Occupancy is issued by the city, all necessary information has been submitted to IDIS, and a deed restriction is recorded with Kalamazoo County.
+The subrecipient or developer agreement outlines the requirement for the deed restriction that runs with the property during the affordability period.
 A copy of the recorded document is provided to the homeowner and the City of Kalamazoo.